SMUnlimited/AMAI/README.md

 Useful for testing how much better AMAI is against the original AI.
 You cannot use the standard commander with this option.

 There are additional scripts compiled in your `scripts\vsai` directory during standard compilation.
+The `vsai\Blizzard.j` must be included over the original when installing manually.

 Enable during install by setting the commander option to 2:
 ```
 InstallTFTToMap.bat "C:\Documents\Warcraft III\Maps\AMAI\<Map>.w3m" 2
 ```

-Note for manual install you will need to rename back to Blizzard.j before including in your map.

 # Features